 However, collaboration is not easily achieved.

 According to the Chaos Manifesto 2014, 33% of projects fail due to a lack of involvement from the entire team.
-If teams are unclear how to work together or why they need to collaborated, success is an unlikely outcome.
+If teams are unclear about how to work together or why they need to collaborate, success is an unlikely outcome.

 Collaboration is a way of working that needs consideration and the right culture to succeed.